Lai Kui Fang: Career

-In Singapore, he took the top prize and merit prize for the First Defence Art Competition in 1991, among 176 entries from 119 artist, in which many of them admitted they expected the winner before brushes were held.
+In Singapore, he took the top prize and merit prize for the First Defence Art Competition in 1991, among 176 entries from 119 artist, receiving his award from minister Dr Yeo Ning Hong.

-The Musée du Louvre appointed him as the official copyist for reproducing the master pieces in the museum.

 An oil artist, Lai paints in the European classical culture.
-His portraits and landscapes bear the influences of the Old Masters and the great Romantics such as Goya Rembrandt and Delacroix.
+His portraits and landscapes bear the influences of the Old Masters and the great Romantics such as Goya, Rembrandt and Delacroix.
 His skills in restoring masterpieces, is sought after by museums and private collectors.
 Lai has also developed new techniques of restoring paintings damaged by heat.

-Lai is also a sculptor, working with bronze, pewter, cement fondu, marble, clay and fibre glass.
-Over the years Lai has captured the likeness of many foreign and local dignitaries and personalities in his sculpture and oil Portraits.
+Lai was also a sculptor, working with bronze, pewter, cement fondu, marble, clay and fibre glass.
+Over the years Lai captured the likeness of many foreign and local dignitaries and personalities in his sculpture and oil Portraits.
 He was also a souvenir coin designer for the Mint of Paris, specializing in Oriental figures.

 In 1991, Lai obtained an Honorable Doctor's Degree in Arts from the Albert Einstein International Academic Foundation.
 In 1993, Pacific Western University, USA, bestowed a Doctor's Degree of Fine Arts on him.

 The work of Lai Kui-Fang has been largely collected by national municipal and private collectors.
 There are 17 masterpieces in the Triton Museum of Arts in the USA, 2 in City of Paris, 1 in City of Juvisy, France, 3 historical paintings and 7 others in the National Museum of Singapore.
 Canada, In 1972, he was invited by the Triton Museum of Arts for a Solo Exhibition.